Homework 7

 - $(3\sqrt{3}, -3)$

-- Convert these functions into polar form:
+- Convert these functions into polar form and isolate $r$:

 - $y=x$